nmodulo/chainpact-docs/docs/Technical Overview/votingpp.md

 # Voting mechanism

-## Other Existing Voting Patterns

-Blockchain-based voting enables a more secure and decentralized voting setup.
-It is a common use case for Decentralized autonomous organizations (DAOs) which have been getting increasingly popular in the past few years.
-We explore the various mechanisms of voting participation, compare the voting strategy in proposal pact with that of existing standards.

-### Quorum voting

-It requires a certain threshold of voters in order for a proposal to pass.
-This could be in the number of voters or in terms of voting power.
-For instance, a 60% quorum of voters would mean at least 60% of all eligible voters must vote in order for it to be considered.Some (like Compound governance), however, use a voting power threshold.
-A 20% threshold means if 20% of voting power has voted positively, the proposal passes.

-This is a straightforward and safe system as long a balanced quorum requirement is selected.
-A high quorum, which means a lot of users have to vote, may make proposals difficult to pass and hence slow things down.
-And a low threshold makes the system easy to attack by passing nefarious proposals quickly.
-Sometimes, though, voting could become a game of chasing “the whales” (accounts with high token balances)

-Other challenges include difficulty in passing smaller less popular proposals (leading to a governance lock), tactical voting of alternatives to prevent or let a certain proposal pass instead of choosing one’s actual preference, the financial aspect of token price (since you need more tokens for more voting power)

-### Holographic Consensus

-The voters first stake tokens on the outcome of the vote (for or against) and then the result is arrived at using relative majority, without needing a quorum.
-This can incentivize voting on proposals, and reduce the risk of attacks.
-However, this too may suffer from tactical voting, and lead to forming social communities or groups before even a proposal is made or voting is started.

-Further, this system is harder to understand for new people, leading to lessening of participation, slightly worse user experience, friction in processes, and cost in terms of educating users.

-### Conviction voting

-Individuals stake tokens on a certain proposal with a certain vote.
-Over time this preference gains more weight.
-When a vote is changed, it means sacrificing the accumulated weight on that vote.
-So, last minute vote hijacking by whales becomes difficult.
-This a representation of people’s long term faith in an idea.

-Although this mechanism can serve use cases like a long-term fundraisers, doing radical changes like addressing a bug, won’t be a suited use-case.

-### Permissioned Relative majority

-Relative majority means one vote is simply greater than the other.
-On a DAO, this could be easily attacked by passing a proposal silently which could lead to unwanted consequences for other members.
-Adding a layer of permissions, e.g. who can create a proposal, who can vote etc. and adding time-based protections can mediate the risks.

 ## Voting Mechanism in Proposal Pact

 The proposal pact is meant for a more open audience than a fixed DAO pool of participants.
 Rather than executing DAO smart contract code, it is only meant for an opinion and fund collection tool.